Blepharitis Care in New Tampa & New Port Richey, FL

 How Our New Tampa and New Port Richey Optometrists Can Help

 Comprehensive eye exams by our New Tampa and New Port Richey optometrists can determine whether your symptoms are indeed blepharitis, and if so, which variety.
 Your eye doctor will examine your lid margins, eyelashes, eyelid skin, meibomian glands and tear film quality/quantity.
-If matted crusts around the eyelashes have led to bleeding, we may also check the corneas for any signs of inflammation, a possible complication with severe ulcerative blepharitis.
+If matted crusts around the eyelashes have led to bleeding, we may also check the corneas for any signs of inflammation, a possible complication of severe ulcerative blepharitis.
 Once we’ve pinpointed the reasons for your condition, we may recommend treatments such as:

 - Anti-dandruff shampoos to reduce flaking